trixi-framework/HOHQMesh/Documentation/docs/the-control-input.md

 		mesh file name   = MeshFileName.mesh
 		plot file name   = PlotName.tec
 		stats file name  = StatsName.txt
-		mesh file format = ISM *OR* ISM-v2 polynomial order = 6
+		mesh file format = ISM *OR* ISM-v2 *OR* ABAQUS polynomial order = 6
 		plot file format = skeleton *OR* sem
 	\end{RUN_PARAMETERS}

 The names can be anything, since they are simply text files.
 However the “.tec” extension on the plot file will help VisIt/Paraview know how to read it.
 If you don’t want a file created, simply choose the name to be *none*.

 In the current version of  HOHQMesh, there are two mesh file formats, “ISM” which stands for “Implementing Spectral Methods” .
 This is the file format described in the book by David A. Kopriva.
-The other format is “ISM-v2”, which provides the edge information needed by the approximations so that the edge generation algorithms in the appendix of the book are not needed.
-See the section in the Appendix of this manual on ISM-v2 for a description of the additional information provided.
+The other available formats are “ISM-v2”, which provides the edge information needed by the approximations so that the edge generation algorithms in the appendix of the book are not needed, and "ABAQUS", which provides the corner nodes and element connectivity data in the specific [Abaqus file format](https://abaqus-docs.mit.edu/2017/English/SIMACAEMODRefMap/simamod-c-model.htm).
+See the corresponding sections in the Appendix of this manual on ISM-v2 and ABAQUS for a description of the additional information they provide.
 In the future, other file formats may be implemented, too.
 Finally, high order boundary information is conveyed by outputting an interpolant of the specified order.
 That information can be viewed using the “sem” plot file format.

 ## The Background Grid<a name="BackgroundGrid"></a>